“Yeah, I don’t want to go through solving pointless questions for hours on end, just for a chance to get into a software engineering company.”

-Similar thing happened: Jack asks graph question, I get the basic idea, Jack wants a more optimal answer, I struggle, sweat, and get wrecked.
+A similar thing happened: Jack asks a graph question, I get the basic idea, Jack wants a more optimal answer, I struggle, sweat, and get wrecked.

 Jack is a nice guy though.
 He kindly advises me to go back to doing Leetcode Easy (ouch), and focus first on grinding out answers.
 One question, bam.
 Another, bam.
 Bam bam bam.
 His point: I suck at translating thoughts into code.
 Point taken.
 I waste too much time and effort trying to code up an algorithm that I have in my mind.